FlowFuse/website/peopleops/compensation.md

 promotions.

 Employees might be taxed personally when accepting or executing stock options.
-FlowForge does not provide any advise on financial decisions for employees.
+FlowForge does not provide any advice on financial decisions for employees.
 For FlowForge employees the Fair Market Value of the underlying stock can be found in [this internal document](https://docs.google.com/document/d/1_DmqzQ5rmjYHlBvF5owJpj3JVR_BlJUg_S-pwfRtA5g).